pranavbala3/Intelligent-Document-Processing-Agent/README.md

   - **Solution**: Implementing a comprehensive caching system with components to document state caching to store processed document information, hashing to identify document changes efficiently, an indexed document tracking system to avoid reprocessing.

 ## Things to Work On
 - **Long time to index documents**: Indexing documents into the vector database is quite time-consuming and I did not find a good work around to this.
 I tried to make the indexing parallel too but still takes about 3-4 mins to process a doucment ~15-20 pages.
 However, that is why I implemented a persistent ChromaDB client and caching to prevent the need for documents to be repeatedly processed if the user has already inputted a document prior.
+So although indexing takes time, this is a "one-and-done" process.
 As a result, user prompts are being answer in 5-6 seconds.

 ## Instructions for Setup and Running the Agent